Rationale:

 Please visit this link for the updated class schedule.

-Introduction to Chemical Engineering Thermodynamics by van Ness (8th Edition)
+Introduction to Chemical Engineering Thermodynamics by Smith (8th Edition)

 Thermodynamics and its Applications by Tester and Modell (3rd Edition)